akintaliarkin/BikeRentalModel/README.md

 # Project Name
-> Outline a brief description of your project.
+> Build a multiple linear regression model for the prediction of demand for shared bikes.

 ## Table of Contents
 * [General Info](#general-information)